vyang17/longPressNewTabClone/README.md

 # longPressNewTabClone
-clone of Long-Press-New-Tab extension originally by Kunihiro Ando, based on the [firefox extension](https://addons.mozilla.org/en-US/firefox/addon/long_press_new_tab/).
+Clone of Long-Press-New-Tab extension originally by Kunihiro Ando, based on the [firefox extension](https://addons.mozilla.org/en-US/firefox/addon/long_press_new_tab/).

 Some time in April 2021, the Long-Press-New-Tab extension in Chrome disappeared, citing a violation in the Chrome Web Store policy.
 While taking a look at the original chrome-extension code, the ownership of the redirection URLs embedded in JS files have changed, posing a possible privacy/security concern.

-This extension is purely based off of the firefox extension (linked above) and contains no redirection services.
+This extension is based off of the firefox extension (linked above) and contains no redirection services.

 ## Installation Instructions